-Keywords: Bone Mineral Density (BMD), Body Mass Index (BMI), Obesity,
+Keywords: Bone Mineral Density (BMD), Body Mass Index (BMI), Obesity, Osteopenia, Osteoporosis

-Osteopenia, Osteoporosis

-INTRODUCTION:
+INTRODUCTION

-Osteoporosis and Obesity are the two life style related diseases.
-Osteoporosis is a progressive disease which is characterized by the abnormal loss of bone density.
-It leads to bone fragility and can increase the susceptibility to fractures.
-It can be assessed by using Bone Mineral Density (BMD), which measures the amount of mineral content in bones.
-BMD test is usually reported in T-Score, which compares the patient's bone density 2.5 standard deviations or more below the average peak bone mass to that of a healthy young adult of the same age.
+Osteoporosis and Obesity both are the life style related diseases.
+Osteoporosis is a progressive disorder which is characterized by the abnormal loss of bone density; bone fragility and can increase the susceptibility to fractures.
+Bone Mineral Density (BMD), is used to assess the amount of mineral content in bones.
+Bone Mineral Density test is usually reported in T-Score, which compares the patient's bone density 2.5 standard deviations or more below the average peak bone mass to that of a healthy young adult of the same age.
 Low BMD (Bone Mineral Density) is associated with an increased risk of osteoporosis and fractures, particularly in postmenopausal women and elderly individuals (WHO, 2007)1.

 When during a particular period of time the energy intake is more than the energy expenditure, it will result in obesity.
-Obesity is commonly assessed by using Body Mass Index (BMI).
+Body Mass Index (BMI) is used to assess the Obesity.
 It is calculated by dividing the person's weight (in kg) by the square of their height (in m.) and its categories are typically divided into four parameters i.e. underweight if BMI<18.5 kg/m2, normal weight if BMI is between 18.5-24.9kg/m2, overweight if BMI is between 25-29.9kg/m2, and obese if BMI \geq 30kg/m2.
 BMI (Body Mass Index) is a useful indicator to analyze body fat and overall health risk (WHO, 2024)2.
-Both BMI and BMD are influenced by lifestyle factors such as diet, physical activity, and hormonal levels.
+Lifestyle factors such as diet, physical activity and hormonal levels influence both BMI as well as BMD.